 A little effort spent now in soldering the perfect joint may save you - or somebody else - a considerable amount of time in troubleshooting a defective joint in the future.
-It only takes a second or two, to make the perfect joint, which should be nice and shiny.
+It only takes a few seconds to make the perfect joint, which should be nice and shiny.